devleaks/storyrevealerjs/README.md

-The following class names are also provided and can be customized.
+The following class names are provided by Storyrevealer and can be customized in the SCSS file.

 | **Class Name** | **Description**                                             |
 |----------------|-------------------------------------------------------------|